Feyerabend/cc/ch04/addition/games/pico6502rc/01/README.md

 Generated rom_data: 380 bytes as 'rom_data'
 ```

-Then compile all the .c/.h files, and transfer to the Pico.
+Then compile all the .c/.h files, and transfer the `.uf2`to the Pico.

 ![Pico 6502 RC](./../../../../assets/image/game/pico6502rp.png)